 - Review household fire and other safety measures and record them.

 Utility shut-off procedure

 Every adult in your household, and older children, should know how to turn off main utilities—water, electricity, gas.
 In certain emergencies, authorities will ask that these be turned off for safety reasons.
 Write out instructions, if needed, and post somewhere visible.
 Everyone should also know where the floor drain is located and ensure that it is not obstructed, in case of flooding.

 - Review directions to turn-off utilities—including water valve, electrical panel and gas valve—and record them.

 Make copies of important documents—insurance, main identification documents like a driver’s licence, passport, birth and marriage certificates, and wills.
 Keep these with your plan in a safe place.
-Consider sharing copies with out-of-town family members or keep a set in a safety deposit box.
+Consider sharing copies with out-of-town relatives or friends, or keep a set in a safety deposit box.

 - Create a packet of important documents.

 Inquire at your workplace, and your child’s school or daycare about their emergency plans.
 Find out about their evacuation plans and how they will reach emergency contacts.
 Make sure that you keep all relevant contact information up to date at work and at your child’s school or daycare, and make sure any people designated to pick up your child are familiar with your emergency plan.